The Most Iconic Movie & TV Proposals We've Ever Seen

 Katherine and Jim, Hidden Figures

-For his proposal, Jim surprises Katherine with a fully cooked dinner with her daughters and her mother.
+For his proposal, Jim surprises Katherine by whipping up a fully cooked dinner for her daughters and her mother.
 She's so taken aback, she asks if it's her birthday and she's forgotten about it.
 But her daughters assure her that's not the occasion they're celebrating.
 In front of her family, Jim gets down on one knee and presents Katherine with his mother's ring.
-He says they were married for over 50 years, so it's about as lucky as a ring can get.
-As he asks her to marry him, he admits that he called his mom the night after he and Katherine met—he was that sure he was going to marry her.
-Her mother said, "she must be something," to which Jim responses, "No, she's more than something."
+He says that her parents were married for over 50 years, so it's about as lucky as a ring can get.
+As he asks her to marry him, he admits that he called his mom the night after he and Katherine met because he was that sure he was going to marry her.
+Her mother said, "She must be something," to which Jim responded, "No, she's more than something."
 For that sweet line alone, this is easily one of the best movie engagements in history.

 Aurelia and Jamie, Love Actually